Office of International Affairs Staff

 Phone: 267-620-4845 • E-mail: email@example.com

-Alayne often loses count of the number of languages she's studied, but her first love was and remains French.
+Alayne has enjoyed studying a wide variety of languages, though her first love was and remains French.
 Her undergrad study abroad experience took her to Angers, France, and she holds an MA from the Middlebury College School in Paris.
 She previously worked for the Center for Arabic Study Abroad and the Language Center at Emory University, and has taught in a variety of settings in both the US and France.

 Scott Terry, International Program Coordinator